vestlane-hiring/backend-demo/README.md

 Endpoint to list all books currently rented by a user.

+Require JWT authentication for rental API.
+Implement a mechanism to handle simultaneous rental requests for the same book

 # Part 3
 Write some test, as you see fit (Integration/Unit).